openforis/sepal-doc/docs/source/setup/gee.rst

 .. tip::

     For vector files, SEPAL provides an interface to upload them from your computer to the platform and eventually to GEE.
-This process allow you to deal with the full process directly from SEPAL without going to the GEE code interface.
+This process allows you to deal with the full process directly from SEPAL without going to the GEE code interface.
 See the :doc:`../modules/dwn/import_to_gee` module documentation for more details.

 Go to **Assets** in the **Zone 1** panel on the Code Editor page: